jimhigson/oboe.js/README.md

 # Pattern matching

-Oboe's pattern matching is a subset of [JSONPath](https://code.google.com/p/json-path/) and closely resembles the normal syntax for descending into sub-objects parsed from Json.
+Oboe's pattern matching is a variation on [JSONPath](https://code.google.com/p/json-path/).
+It supports these tokens:

 `!` root json object
 `.`  path separator